31 Jul Ambrose and Augustine in Milan

 “If you demand my person, I am ready to submit; carry me to prison or to death, I will not resist but I will never betray the church of Christ…I will die at the foot of the altar rather than desert it.”

 How does one write about two great Doctors of the Church?
 With humility.
 From those who know more about these saints, I beg understanding and toleration, so that those who do not know them may.
 What follows is but a brief summation of both St Ambrose’s and St Augustine’s time in Milan.
-(Editor’s Note: For more detailed reading, see references at the end of the article.)
+(Editor’s Note: For more detailed reading of Ambrose and Augustine, see references at the end of the article.)

 St Ambrose’s biography was written by his secretary Deacon Paulinus of Nola at the suggestion of St Augustine.
 Some say it is disappointing as literature; I have read Paulinus’s account, and it is certainly not the same level of prose as Sulpicius Serverus’ “The Life of St Martin” of Tours.
 However, Paulinus prefaces his biography with comments on the limitations of his writing skills.
 In any case, for today’s readers it should be read as an introductory eye witness first-hand account of this fourth century saint.